Lizzy

 Every turn can hold art—a flock of birds taking flight or children playing joyfully.
 It’s a world of beautiful small surprises.

 Pause.
 Notice.
 Capture those gems, for they often carry the lighthearted essence of Africa’s magic.
+I still have memories from 30 years back, when I joined my first overlander trip from South Africa to Kenya.

 Overcoming the Unplanned: Flexibility in Travel